A couple walks by a damaged tree in the Hurricane Maria affected area of Old San Juan

 "The president is committed to helping to make sure that we do what is necessary to help to rebuild the island, but there are some elements that pre-existed the hurricane," Marc Short said on CNN.

 The House bill includes $18.7 billion for FEMA's disaster relief fund.
 Of that, $4.9 billion is earmarked for loans to local governments to ensure Puerto Rico can keep government programs operating beyond Oct.
-31, when funds would otherwise run out.
+31.

-Other funds include $576.5 million for the federal government's wildfire control efforts.
+Other funds include $576.5 million for wildfire control.

-Some $16 billion would go toward the National Flood Insurance Program to help it cover claims after reaching its borrowing limit.
+Some $16 billion would go to help the National Flood Insurance Program cover claims after reaching its borrowing limit.

-Democratic Representative Nydia Velazquez of New York, which has a large Puerto Rican community, chastised Trump for his Twitter comments.
+Democratic Representative Nydia Velazquez of New York, which has a large Puerto Rican community, chastised Trump.

 "The president of the United States is tweeting out threats to withdraw assistance, that is an outrage, that is an insult," Velazquez said.

-(Reporting by Amanda Becker, Additional reporting by Richard Cowan, Roberta Rampton, Susan Heavey and David Morgan; Editing by Bernadette Baum and Rosalba O'Brien)
+(Reporting by Amanda Becker, Additional reporting by Richard Cowan, Roberta Rampton, Susan Heavey and David Morgan; Editing by Bernadette Baum, Rosalba O'Brien and Lisa Shumaker)